-University Behavioral Medicine and Psychiatry (BMP) is dedicated to its doctoral internship in psychology.
+WVU Medicine: Behavioral medicine and Psychiatry- Martinsburg is dedicated to its doctoral internship in psychology.
+The internship is housed within the Behavioral Medicine & Psychiatry (BMP) clinics.
 The overarching goal of BMP's internship program is to increase the access of West Virginia residents to highly trained mental health professionals by ensuring that future generations of psychologists receive quality education and training experiences.
 Specifically, we seek to train entry-level clinicians in how to integrate the discipline and practice of professional psychology within both community and integrated care settings.
 We do this by employing an empirically informed, competency-based, practitioner-scholar model.